Rocco Pirozzolo has fireside chat at inaugural International Finance Forum in London

-Rocco said that from around 2007 onwards, a lot of corporates, including banks, insurance companies and FTSE companies saw the virtues of ATE insurance.
+Rocco said that from around 2007 onwards, a lot of corporates, including banks, insurance companies and FTSE companies saw the virtues of dispute insurance.
 “Now, if you look at Harbour Underwriting’s portfolio,” he said, “a lot of our insureds are litigation funders taking out policies in their own name because they’ve provided an indemnity for adverse costs in the litigation funder’s agreement, so they have an insurable interest.”

 Due diligence